ipfs/ipfs-docs/docs/how-to/copy-ipfs-to-computer.md

     ![The Hidden Items option in Windows File Explorer checked.](images/hidden-items-checkbox.png)

-1. Find the `.ipfs` within your users _home_ folder.
+1. Find the `.ipfs` within your user's _home_ folder.
 1. Copy this folder to somewhere convenient like the `Desktop`.

 ## Restore a backup of IPFS

 Once you have a backup of your IPFS repository in `ipfs-backup`, you can move it to the computer you want to restore to.
-Once there you can restore your IPFS repository.
+Once there, you can restore your IPFS repository.

-### Linux and MacOS
+### Linux and macOS

 1. Stop any IPFS daemons, services, or applications from running.
-1. In a terminal move to where your IPFS repository is stored.
-This is likely your _home_ folder:
+1. In a terminal move to where your IPFS repository is stored, likely your _home_ folder:

     ```bash
     cd ~/
     ```

 1. Move your current IPFS repository to another folder.
-If something goes wrong you can revert back to this later:
+If something goes wrong you can revert to this later:

     ```bash
     mv .ipfs ipfs-old